maxonflutter/atomsbox/packages/atomsbox/README.md

 ---

-A curated library of pre-styled, reusable Flutter widgets organized based on Atomic Design principles to build apps at acale.
+A curated library of pre-styled, reusable Flutter widgets organized based on Atomic Design principles to build apps at scale.

 **Learn more at [atomsbox.com](https://atomsbox.com)!**

----

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.

-## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.

 ## Getting started